PhoenixRem1x/RoRR-Save-Editor/README.md

 Run and make your edit selections

-Start the game and it should unlock what ever you selected
+Start the game and it should unlock whatever you selected